Perla (film)

-Perla is a 2025 Austrian-Slovak drama film written and directed by Alexandra Makárová, starring Rebeka Poláková, Simon Schwarz, Noel Czuczor, and Carmen Diego.
+Perla is a 2025 drama film written and directed by Alexandra Makárová, starring Rebeka Poláková, Simon Schwarz, Noel Czuczor, and Carmen Diego.

 Synopsis

 The eponymous protagonist, Perla, is an artist who escaped Czechoslovakia some time after the Soviet invasion in 1968, while pregnant with her daughter.
 As a single mother in Vienna, she meets and marries Josef, who adores her and becomes involved with parenting her daughter Julia.
 Out of the blue she receives a phone call from her former lover and Julia's father, Andrej, who has just been released from prison in Czechoslovakia, around 1981.
 He wants to see his daughter, and so, after initially rebuffing him, she, Josef, and Julia undertake the journey.